swch/strivve-docs/src/pages/resources/progress-polling/index.md

 ### Credential requests

 Credential requests occur when additional information is required from the user, and they persist until responded to.
-Each request has a type, and an envelope\_id.
+Each request has a type, an envelope\_id and an account\_link property which contains the required properties for the response.
 This envelope\_id must accompany each response.
-Credential requests have two types: tfa\_request and credential_request.
-When a request is retrieved by the client, the user should either enter in new credentials or get a tfa response from their email, text message or sometimes even mobile apps.
+When a request is retrieved by the client, the user must complete some sort of action such as entering in new credentials, getiing a tfa text from their email or text message, or even answer securty questions.
 Once the server receives the credential response, the request is removed, and the job continues.

 type | description
 ---- | ------------
 type | the type of message - tfa\_request or credential\_request
-job\_id | the job\_id for this message channel, this is important to know which merchant is requesting envelope\_id | a guid which must be included in the response
+job\_id | the job\_id for this message channel, this is important to know which merchant is requesting envelope\_id | a guid which must be included in the response account\_link | a list of proprerties that need to be collected from the client -- note that some properties are secret and should be obscured when entered

 Endpoint: GET /place\_card\_on\_single\_site\_jobs/:job\_id

+Note - A credential_request [hydration header](https://swch.github.io/slate/#hydration) must be included with the job GET request.

 Examples: